-BetterHelp’s services start at $35 a week— about $10 more per month than 7 Cups charges.
+BetterHelp’s services start at $65 a week— about $10 more per month than 7 Cups charges for therapy.
 However, BetterHelp offers a 10% discount for new members, and financial aid of about 25% off for those in need.
 So if you wind up realizing that online therapy isn’t a good fit, you won’t be out the $150 that 7 Cups would charge for that first month.

 Plus, some health insurances pay for BetterHelp, while 7 Cups does not work with insurers.